ucl-cssb/cneta/README.md

 Please see run-svtreeml.sh to learn how to set different parameters

 There are four Markov models of evolution for building trees from the copy number profiles:
-* model 0: Mk model (extension of JC69 model)
+* model 0: Mk model
 * model 1: bounded model of total copy number
 * model 2: bounded model of allele-specific copy number
 * model 3: independent Markov chain model (with 3 chains)

+The first three models are the same as those for simulation.
-For tree reconstruction with svtreeml on data with chromosome gain/loss and WGD, model 3 (model of independent Markov chains) should be used.
+The last one (model of independent Markov chains) should be used for tree reconstruction with svtreeml on data with chromosome gain/loss and WGD.
 This model is DIFFERENT from the model used for simulating the data, which is usually model 2 (model of allele-specific copy number) in sveta.
 Model 2 may also be used but there is a strong assumption of event order, that WGD is followed by chromosomal gain or loss and then segment duplication or deletion.

 There are four important parameters for independent Markov chain model (model 3) to specify the number of states for each chain.
 * max_wgd: the maximum number of WGD events in a sample.
 When it is 0,